 There are two kinds straight tip and bent tip.

-Not to be confused with sewing needles that have a sharp point.
+Not to be confused with sewing needles with a sharp point.
 Some knitters prefer a pointy end to weave in ends as they go through the threads.

 There are plastic versions of a tapestry needle, but the steel ones are durable and last a long time.